theronhitchman/euclidean-geometry/_posts/2014-10-23-catching-up.md

 title: Catching up&colon; Oct 15, 17, 20 &amp; 22
 ---

+This blog is several meetings behind our class schedule.
+So here I will summarize four different meetings and get caught up.

 ## October 15, 2014

 This was our midterm examination day.